 Head tilt is a condition that causes a child to hold her head or neck in a twisted or otherwise abnormal position.
 She may lean her head toward one shoulder and, when lying on her stomach, always turn the same side of her face toward the mattress.
 This can cause her head to

-Most cases of head tilt are associated with a condition called torticollis (described below), although in rare instances a head tilt can be due to other causes such as hearing loss, misalignment of the eyes,
+Most cases of head tilt are associated with a condition called torticollis, although in rare instances a head tilt can be due to other causes such as hearing loss, misalignment of the eyes,

 upper respiratory infection, a sore throat, an injury, or some unknown factor.
-The swelling, for reasons still not known, causes the tissue surrounding the upper spine to loosen, allowing the vertebral bones to move out of normal position.
+The swelling, for reasons still not known, causes the tissues surrounding the upper spine to loosen, allowing the vertebral bones to move out of normal position.
 When this happens, the neck muscles go into spasm, causing the head to tilt to one side.
 Onset of this condition is typically sudden and very painful.

-Each type of head tilt requires a slightly different treatment.
+Each type of head tilt requires different treatment.
 It is very important to seek such treatment early, so that the problem is corrected before it causes permanent deformity.
 Your pediatrician will examine your child's neck and may order X-rays of the area in order to identify the cause of the problem.
-X-rays of the hip also may be ordered, as some children with congenital muscular torticollis also have an abnormality known as developmental
+X-rays or ultrasound of the hip also may be ordered, as some children with congenital muscular torticollis also have an abnormality known as developmental

 For treating torticollis due to injury or inflammation, your doctor may recommend applying heat, as well as using massage and stretching to ease head and neck pain.
 Your pediatrician can refer you to a specialist for a definitive diagnosis and treatment program.